Documentation Index

 | 7 | _handle_issue_deletions() | Deletions | Detect and remove deleted issues |

-The connector automatically determines whether to perform a full or incremental sync:Full Sync occurs when:- First-time synchronization (no sync checkpoint exists)
+The connector automatically determines whether to perform a full or incremental sync:Full sync occurs when:- First-time synchronization (no sync checkpoint exists)

 - Sync filters have been modified since last sync